alex-bagnoud/arctic-nitrifiers/README.md

 ![](plots/asv_bubble_plot.svg)

 ##### 5.2) Reference-OTUs bubble plots
-* For this plot we will aggregate level-5 taxonomic annotation so we will end up with 3 categories only
+* For this plot we will aggregate level-5 taxonomic annotation.
+We will end up with 3 categories only
 ```r
 l5.tax <- aggregate(asv.tax[,2:19], by=list(annotation=asv.tax$l5_tax), FUN=sum)
 ```